inductiva/inductiva/docs/simulators/XBeach.md

 There are a few of things you should notice in the script above:

-* Although we are requesting a machine with 90 vCPUs, we are setting the simulation to run on "only" 45 vCPU in the method ```run()```.
-In general, paralelizing the simulation over only half of the vCPU available in the machine tends to lead to better peformance than choosing parallezation over all vCPUs because the virtualization scheme of these machines assigns two vCPU per physical core.
-By setting n_vcpus to half the number of vCPUs we are implicitly assinging one thread per physical core.
 * We are not requesting the outputs of the simulation to be donwloaded to our local machine yet.
 That would be done by calling ```task.download_outputs()``` in this script right after ```task.wait()```.
 Instead, we opted for letting the